PaloAltoNetworks/prisma_channel_resources/panw-partner-wiki-main/contents/labs/custom_compliance_checks_tutorial.md

 What's nice about the compliance checks is they're completely customizable and really only limited to one's imagination and creativity.

-Essentially if you can write a script you can perform a configuration check.
+Essentially if you can write a script, then you can perform a configuration check.

 Here's my assumptions:

 * Every linux box you'd like to check has the `bash` shell available.
 * You're either using a Prisma Cloud Defender or the twistcli tool (shifthing left).
+* You know the version where the vulnerability was introduced for the distrobution you're working with (easily googled; hint it started with linux kernel 5.8 and was fixed in Linux versions 5.10.102, 5.16.11, and 5.15.25)

 ## How to set-up if using a defender